-Primary dysmenorrhea has a negative impact on the concentration of learning due to the pain and headaches experienced, and decreases the academic performance of adolescents, due to increased absenteeism (Bustan et al., 2018)[32]. the current study showed there is high significant correlation between absenteeism and frequency of dysmenorrhea pre intervention in three groups and stretching exercise group less absenteeism related to frequency and duration of dysmenorrhea post intervention with insignificant correlation during compare to hot application and routine care group these findings in congrunce with data from few longitudinal studies showed that the absenteeism from college due to primary dysmenorrhea is 34 to 50 percent (Osman and El-Houfey, 2016)[33], a significant association between school absenteeism and severity of dysmenorrhea (Femi-Agboola, et al., 2017)[34] and additionally (Joshi et al., 2015)[35] who studied primary dysmenorrhea and its effect on quality of life in young girls and mentioned that there was highly significant association between dysmenorrhea and school absenteeism.
+Primary dysmenorrhea has a negative impact on the concentration of learning due to the pain and headaches experienced, and decreases the academic performance of adolescents, due to increased absenteeism (Bustan et al., 2018)[32].

+Data from few longitudinal studies showed that the absenteeism from college due to primary dysmenorrhea is 34 to 50 percent.
+(Osman and El-Houfey, 2016)[33] this result consistent with a significant association between school absenteeism and severity of dysmenorrhea (Femi-Agboola, et al., 2017)[34] additionally (Joshi et al., 2015)[35] who studied primary dysmenorrhea and its effect on quality of life in young girls and mentioned that there was highly significant association between dysmenorrhea and school absenteeism, this result congruent with the current study showed there is high significant correlation between absenteeism and frequency of dysmenorrhea pre intervention in three groups and stretching exercise group less absenteeism related to frequency and duration of dysmenorrhea post intervention with insignificant correlation during compare to hot application and routine care group, this may be due to effect of educational program